 Sylvia Kwan, Director, Kids Innovation

-Sylvia Constancio Kwan is certified teacher with over 30 years teaching experience.
-Currently she is on the Innovation team at the T.D.S.B. working on maker spaces, intergenerational projects and creating teaching kitchens in schools that grow, cook and sell their own food.
-She passionately believes schools could be more sustainable, entrepreneurial and part of a sharing economy.
+Sylvia Constancio Kwan is an Ontario certified teacher who is on the Innovation team at the T.D.S.B.
 Sylvia’s teaching experience includes STEM and French Immersion.
-Sylvia was was seconded to York University to work on the Assessment of Science and Technology project and she worked on the Assessment Instruction and Reporting Project for the Toronto District School Board.
-Sylvia has written science materials for McGraw-Hill Ryerson Publishers and developed curriculum, assessment and support materials for science and French programs at her board.
+Sylvia was seconded to York University to work on the Assessment of Science and Technology project and has written science materials for McGraw-Hill Ryerson Publishers and developed curriculum, assessment and support materials for science and French programs at her board.

 Sylvia is keenly interested in Innovation and runs the Toronto Innovation meetup.
-She is particularly interested in robotics, Internet of Things, character education, digital citizenship, equity and gender related issues in learning, and thinking curricula such as design, integrative, critical, and systems thinking.
-She is currently focused on the use of video games in learning and assessment, and the importance of play in the learning process.
-Sylvia actively mentors young innovators and you can frequently catch her after school hours helping a team of urban students building their own mobile devices, businesses or STEM projects.
+She is particularly interested in robotics, Internet of Things, and Virtual Reality in Education.
+Other areas of interest include equity, cultural and gender related issues in learning, and thinking curricula such as design, integrative, critical, and systems thinking.
+Sylvia actively mentors young innovators and you can frequently catch her after school hours helping a team of urban students building their own mobile devices, businesses, or STEM projects.

 Rachel Wang, Community Partnership and Social Media Director